A White Paper on keV Sterile Neutrino Dark Matter: Discussion - Pro and Cons for keV Neutrino as Dark Matter and Perspectives

 \end{enumerate}

 Fig.~\ref{Pap15} provides a graphic representation of how effects~{\bf (1)} and~{\bf (2)} can alleviate the field TBTF problem.
 Panels b-e show that both effects become more pronounced as the mass\footnote{For all WDM particle masses quoted in this section, \mwdm, refer to thermal relic particles.} of the WDM particle decreases.
 In fact, for WDM models with relatively large particle masses, \mwdm$\geq 4$ keV, there is no difference between the CDM and WDM case as far as the TBTF problem is concerned.
 Even in a 2 keV WDM model the TBTF problem is still present, even though somewhat less severe.
-According to Fig.~\ref{Pap15}, it takes a WDM model with a particle mass as low as $\approx$1 keV to fully resolve the issue.
+According to Fig.~\ref{Pap15}, it takes a \emph{thermal relic} WDM model with a particle mass as low as $\approx$1~keV (and certainly below 2~keV~\cite{Anderhalden:2012jc}) to fully resolve the issue.
+The resonantly produce sterile neutrino dark matter models, on the other hand, can achieve good agreement with the observations for large range of masses~\cite{Lovell_tbtf}.